White Dream (Beyaz Rüya), 2017

 2016 Art Stage Singapore, with Noah’s Ark Art Gallery, Marina Bay Sands Convention Center, Singapore

 2015 Rebirth of a Nation, Beirut Exhibition Center, Beirut, Lebanon

-2015 Contemporary Istanbul Art Fair, Istanbul, Turkey
+2015 Contemporary Istanbul Art Fair, with Galeri 77, Istanbul, Turkey

 2015 Roots, Gallery Bel-Air Fine Art, Geneva, Switzerland